couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 Couchbase Client Library Java.
 To browse or submit new issues, see the [Couchbase Java Issues Tracker](http://www.couchbase.com/issues/browse/JCBC).

+<a id="couchbase-sdk-java-rn_1-4-6a"></a>

+## Release Notes for Couchbase Client Library Java 1.4.6 GA (1 December 2014)

+This is the sixth bug fix release for the 1.4 series and brings one critical reconnect bugfix, as well as a regression fix for non Oracle JVMs introduced in 1.4.5.

+**Fixes in 1.4.6**

+* [SPY-179](http://www.couchbase.com/issues/browse/SPY-179): A wrong reconnect delay ceiling was applied, leading to very long reconnect delays when the node in question was down for a longer time.
+The fix applied now correctly translates the "max reconect time" and applies the proper ceiling.
+This allows the client to recover much quicker when a node has been down for a longer time.

+* [JCBC-620](http://www.couchbase.com/issues/browse/JCBC-620): The newly introduced Diagnostics feature optionally uses some private packages that may not be available in all environments.
+This prevented startup in unsuported environments, because the classloader would complain immediately.
+Proper guards are now in place to conditionally use the feature when available, and gracefully degrade if not.

+* [SPY-178](http://www.couchbase.com/issues/browse/SPY-178): When memcached buckets are used and the KetamaNodeLocator is accessed directly, the `getReadonlyCopy` method was subject to iterator failures when used in combination with the -XX:+AggressiveOpts JVM flag.

 <a id="couchbase-sdk-java-rn_1-4-5a"></a>

 ## Release Notes for Couchbase Client Library Java 1.4.5 GA (16 October 2014)